Recycling in Cheshire - Frequently Asked Questions

 Acceptable Items for Recycling:

-- Plastic bottles and bottle caps
+- Plastic bottles with bottle caps screwed on

 - Plastic takeout and microwavable containers (rinsed)